Bihar: 'Mastermind' Among 5 Arrested in Saran Hooch Tragedy Case

-In a major breakthrough, the Bihar Police on Friday arrested five people, including the main accused, in the Saran hooch tragedy case, a senior officer said.
+In a major breakthrough, the Bihar Police arrested five people, including the main accused, in connection with the Saran hooch tragedy case, a senior officer said.

-A special investigation team, constituted by the state police in the incident, apprehended a homeopathy compounder, allegedly the mastermind of the hooch tragedy that claimed 38 lives, Saran Superintendent of Police Santosh Kumar said.
+A special investigation team, constituted by the state police in the incident, apprehended a homoeopathy compounder, allegedly the mastermind of the hooch tragedy that claimed 38 lives, Saran Superintendent of Police Santosh Kumar said on Friday.

-"Police seized a vehicle, used for transporting chemicals from Uttar Pradesh and supplying liquors in and around Masrakh in Saran.
-Empty bottles of chemicals that were used in manufacturing spurious liquor were also recovered,” the SP said.
+“Police seized a vehicle, used for transporting chemicals from Uttar Pradesh and supplying liquors in and around Masrakh in Saran.
+Empty bottles of chemicals that were used in manufacturing spurious liquor were also recovered on Friday," the SP said.

 The SIT had earlier arrested nine people in connection with the case.

-"The preliminary investigation revealed that the mastermind with the help of his associates used to manufacture spurious liquor by mixing homeopathy medicine and sugar.
-They (the accused) used to supply illicit liquor in several areas of Saran district through their vendors or associates," he said.
+“The preliminary investigation revealed that the mastermind with the help of his associates used to manufacture spurious liquor by mixing homoeopathy medicine and sugar.
+They (accused) used to supply illicit liquor in several areas of Saran district through their vendors or associates," he said.

 Meanwhile, talking to reporters in Patna, Additional Director General of Police (HQ) Jitendra Singh Gangwar denied allegations that the spirit kept inside one of the police stations in Saran district was responsible for the hooch tragedy.